How To Grow And Deepen New Friendships

 - They don't have the highest need to socialize, which is fine, but it causes them to not initiate get togethers as often as is needed to keep the new friendship going.

-Spend enough one-on-one time talking with them
+Spend enough one on one time talking with them

 There are plenty of ways people can get to know each other and bond in a group setting.
 That's a lot better than nothing, but often the real opportunities to connect come up when it's just you and the other person talking.
-Also, if you haven't experienced that you can hang out with someone on your own, how good of friends can you really consider yourselves?
+Also, if you haven't experienced that you can hang out with someone one on one, how good of friends can you really consider yourselves?
 Some people will have known someone mainly through group outings, but saw a different side of them when they started hanging out with just the two of them, and will point to that as when their friendship really started to develop.

 Get away from the formal structure of classes, clubs, and teams